Eastern Equatoria: Health

 As of 2014, this was one of the last areas in the world where cases of Guinea worm disease are found, with twelve of the 17 reported cases occurring "in one small pocket of Eastern Equatoria State," according to NPR.

 Governors

+Eastern Equatoria is the most mountainous state in South Sudan.
+People entirely depend on agriculture and livestock keeping.
+Whenever there's climate change, people in those areas are least likely to be affected.